-National Sandwich Day is observed annually on November 3.
 The sandwich is believed to be the namesake of John Montagu, 4th Earl of Sandwich, following the claim that he was the inventor of the sandwich.
-This day honors one of America’s most popular lunch items.
+No matter who invented it, we celebrate every kind of sandwich.

-Before being known as sandwiches, the food seems just to have been known as bread and meat or bread and cheese.
+Before being known as sandwiches, the food seems just to have been called bread and meat or bread and cheese.

-Go out for a sandwich with a friend or enjoy one of the following sandwich recipes:
+Go out for a sandwich with a friend !

 Use #NationalSandwichDay to post on social media.